SAP-samples/service-ticket-intelligence-jupyter-notebook/README.md

 ## Description

-This repository contains Jupyter Notebooks files and also a CSV dataset example sample file used in the tutorial mission [Use Machine Learning and Jupyter Notebooks to Classify Service Requests and Get Solution Recommendations](link to be added when available).
+This repository contains Jupyter Notebooks files and also a CSV dataset example sample file used in the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

 This sample uses the commercial SAP product Service Ticket Intelligence that is part of the SAP AI Business Services product line.
-For details on how to use these sample files, see the tutorial mission [Use Machine Learning and Jupyter Notebooks to Classify Service Requests and Get Solution Recommendations](link to be added when available).
+For details on how to use these sample files, see the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

 ## Requirements